Top

 Holding Period No impact No impact

-After April 2023, debt mutual funds and fixed deposits have similar taxation.
+After April 2023, debt mutual funds and fixed deposits will have similar taxation.
 The gains on debt funds and interest income on fixed deposits are taxed at individual income tax slab rates.

 Types Of Taxes On Debt Mutual Funds

-Here are the different types of debt mutual funds tax charges:
+Here are the different types of debt mutual funds' tax charges:

 1. Short-Term Capital Gains (STCG) on Debt Funds